RobStaalduinen/thermostat/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Thermostat API with asynchronous writing and consistent retrieval.

+Uses a Redis caching layer to hold on to posted data until persistence, so that readings can be retrieved and included in stats prior to persistence completing.

+Built with:
-* Ruby version
+* Ruby 2.6.5

-* System dependencies

-* Configuration
+* Rails 5.1.7

-* Database creation
+* Redis 5.0.8

-* Database initialization
+* PostgreSQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Sidekiq

-* ...
+* RSpec